As used in this chapter, the terms defined in this part have the meanings given them.

 whenever appropriate, the pupil.

-In developing each pupil's IEP, the IEP team shall consider the strengths of the pupil and the concerns of the parents for enhancing the education of the pupil, the results of the initial evaluation or most recent evaluation of the pupil, and, as appropriate, the results of the pupil's performance on any general state or districtwide assessment program.
+In developing each pupil's IEP, the IEP team must consider the strengths of the pupil; the concerns of the parents for enhancing the education of the pupil; the results of the initial evaluation or most recent evaluation of the pupil; and the academic, developmental, and functional needs of the pupil.
+The IEP team may report the pupil's performance on general state or districtwide assessments in the pupil's individualized education program.

 The IEP team shall:

-in the case of a pupil whose behavior impedes his or her learning or that of others, consider, when appropriate, strategies, including positive behavioral interventions and supports to address that behavior;
+in the case of a pupil whose behavior impedes the pupil's learning or that of others, consider, when appropriate, strategies, including positive behavioral interventions and supports to address that behavior;

 in the case of an English learner, consider the language needs of the pupil as such needs relate to the pupil's IEP;